kosi-libs/Kodein/README.md

 bind<DataSource>() with instance(SqliteDataSource.open("path/to/file"))
 ```

 Note that instance is used with parenthesis.
-It is not given a function but an instance.
+It is not given a function, but an instance.

 #### Tagged bindings